About the Authors

 Jacqueline Woodson, named national Young People’s Poet Laureate, is a multiple-award-winning author of more than two dozen acclaimed books for young adults, middle graders, and children.
 She won the 2019 Indie Champion Award for advocacy of independent bookstores.
 Among her many other honors are the National Book Award, the Coretta Scott King Award, the NAACP Image Award, the Los Angeles Times Book Prize, and the Jane Addams Children’s Book Award, among others.
 She is the 2018 winner of the Laura Ingalls Wilder Award for “substantial and lasting contribution to literature for children.”
 She was the 2013 United States nominee for the Hans Christian Andersen Award.

-Ann Patchett is the author of eight novels, four works of nonfiction, and two children’s books.
-Several of her books have been New York Times bestsellers, with Commonwealth reaching the #1 spot on the New York Times bestsellers list.
-She has been the recipient of numerous awards, including the PEN/Faulkner Award, the Women’s Prize in the UK, and the Book Sense Book of the Year, and The Dutch House was a finalist for the Pulitzer Prize.
+Ann Patchett is the author of #1 New York Times bestselling novels, works of nonfiction, and children’s books.
+She has been the recipient of numerous awards, including the PEN/Faulkner, the Women’s Prize in the United Kingdom, and the Book Sense Book of the Year.
+Her novel The Dutch House was a finalist for the Pulitzer Prize.
 Time magazine named her one of the 100 Most Influential People in the World.
-She lives in Nashville, Tennessee, where she is the co-owner of Parnassus Books.
+President Biden awarded her the National Humanities Medal in recognition of her contributions to American culture.
+Visit her at annpatchett.com

 Brit Bennett was born and raised in Southern California and graduated from Stanford University.
 She later earned her MFA in fiction at the University of Michigan, where she won a Hopwood Award in Graduate Short Fiction as well as the 2014 Hurston/Wright Award for College Writers.
 Her work is featured in the New Yorker, the New York Times Magazine, the Paris Review, and Jezebel.